szaumoor/ZSTweaks/ZSTweaks/README.md

 <summary><b>Wizard Spell Tweaks</b></summary>

+**Component 140:** Standardize Finger of Death magical damage on a successful save

+This component matches the magic damage inflicted by the wizard version of Finger of Death so it's as powerful as the priest version.

+**Component 145:** Make Luck last for 1 turn and add 5% critical hit chances, 2 Armor Class, 5% more to thieving

+The bonus that Luck provides really doesn't justify such a short duration.
+Now it lasts 1 turn instead of 3 rounds (i.e., 18 seconds) and makes it generally more useful by adding also a 5% critical hit chance boost, 10% total bonus thief skill bonus, as well as 2 AC.
+The rest is unchanged.
+You can choose which parts of the component you want to install in the configuration file.

-**Component 160:** Make Black Blade of Disaster unsuitable for backstabs
+**Component 160:** Make Black Blade of Disaster and golem iron fist unsuitable for backstabs (optional, see config)

 This exists simply to destroy any temptation to use these as cheesy ways to get insane numbers with backstabs that would instakill most things with HP and normal damage resistances in one hit.
 So now they should not be able to trigger backstabs.

-**Component 163:** Make Iron Golem weapon unsuitable for backstabs

-Same as the previous component.
+You can disable either case in the configuration file.

 **Component 161:** Make Phantom Blade scale in duration up to level 20, instead of to level 18